Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach

 In this paper, we advance the understanding of galactic phylogenetics using numerical simulations.
 We apply galactic phylogenetics to a chemodynamical simulation of an isolated disc galaxy, dubbed the Origins simulation, tailored to study the chemical enrichment of different galactic regions.
-We store detailed information on the chemical enrichment history by explicitly tracking the production, transport, and final fate of individual chemical elements synthesized by SN II, SN Ia, and AGB stars.
+We store detailed information on the chemical enrichment history by explicitly tracking the production, transport, and final fate of individual chemical elements synthesised by SNII, SNIa, and AGB stars.
 This enables a deeper interpretation of the information encoded in the phylogenetic trees.
 We follow the chemical evolution of two sets of gas particles selected from an inner and outer ring of the disc, and trace their transformation into stars.
 By constructing phylogenetic trees purely based on the resulting stellar abundances, we investigate whether tree structure encodes differences in star formation and enrichment history between regions.
 Additional information, such as positions, velocities, and ages, is widely used in astronomy to assess the membership of a star in a given group using clustering algorithms.
 We emphasise that our approach relies on chemical information alone, while still providing evolutionary insight through the structure of the trees.
 This study takes a step further by assessing the potential of phylogenetic methods in a controlled chemo-dynamical framework, aiming to complement classical modelling and simulations with a novel approach to decoding the chemical memory of galaxies.

-This paper is organized as follows.
-Section \ref{sec:sim} describes the numerical experiment.
-Section \ref{sec:history} discusses the enrichment histories of the selected target particles.
-Section \ref{sec:phylo} revisits galactic phylogenetics, expands upon the global concepts outlined in the Introduction and applies the method to reconstruct chemical enrichment histories.
-In Section \ref{sec:discussion}, the phylogenetic trees are interpreted using the numerical histories and compared through standard measures borrowed from biology.
-Finally, in the Conclusions we summarize our main results.
+This paper is organised as follows.
+Sect.~\ref{sec:sim} describes the numerical experiment.
+Sect.~\ref{sec:history} discusses the enrichment histories of the selected target particles.
+Sect.~\ref{sec:phylo} revisits galactic phylogenetics, expands upon the global concepts outlined in the Introduction and applies the method to reconstruct chemical enrichment histories.
+In Sect.~\ref{sec:discussion}, the phylogenetic trees are interpreted using the numerical histories and compared through standard measures borrowed from biology.
+Finally, in the Conclusions, we summarise our main results.